tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 Note that such persistent, global identifiers have privacy implications;
 see {{endpoint-privacy}}.

-Each endpoint SHOULD know the identifier of the other endpoint with which its wants to connect and SHOULD compare it with the other endpoint’s identifier used in ImportedIdentity.context.
+Each endpoint SHOULD know the identifier of the other endpoint with which it wants to connect and SHOULD compare it with the other endpoint’s identifier used in ImportedIdentity.context.
 It is however important to remember that endpoints sharing the same group PSK can always impersonate each other.